You don’t have to hate me. Because I am not trying to stand on any ground you claim as yours.

 As I got older my body and my mind didn’t fit with each other.
 I didn’t know why.
 I wanted them to, I prayed to God and asked God to change my body.
 I wished on every star and birthday cake too.

-I asked my parents for help but was ridiculed and endured a punishment and re-education programs.
+I asked my parents for help but was ridiculed and endured punishment and re-education programs.
 I learned to shut up and conform.
 I knew I was a freak.
 I was sure I should hate myself.
-I didn’t know why this was happening to me and I felt so confused and scared.
+I didn’t know why this was happening to me and I felt so confused, alone and scared.
 I hoped it would go away when I got bigger so that I could be like how everyone else seemed to be.
 Accepting of their own skin.
 How I longed to have that.

 I learned to be what I needed to be.
 To say the right things, to behave the right way.
 But it never did go away and puberty started changing my body, making it even more wrong, ever more disgusting.
 My desperation grew and my desire to go on living ebbed away.
 At nineteen I tried to end it.
 Alone and gently weeping in a student dorm room I wrote my farewells to my family and swallowed pills.